victorruelle/ExperimentManager/README.md

 - Keras models
 - Matplotlib figures

-New saving methods can easily be added, refer to the add_saver method's doc.
+New saving methods can easily be added, refer to the add_saver methods doc.

 ### Logging metrics

-For now, only scalar metrics are implemented, many more types will soon arrive.
-Just use ```manager.log_scalar(metric_name,value)``` and ExperimentManager will do all the same work as for saving methods automatically.
+Experiment Manager supports CSV loggin of scalars and Tensorboard logging of scalars and histograms.

+Just use ```manager.log_scalar(metric_name,value)``` and ExperimentManager will again detect the current run and save the metrics, versioning the name if necessary.
 An optional ```step``` argument can be added after ```value```, by default, steps will be auto-incremented 0-based integers.
+Unless manager.tensorboard is set to false, logging scalars will log to a csv in the runs or global metrics directory and also log to the tensorboard directory.
+Metric_name is used to name the csv file as well as the header for the value column in the CSV.

+For logging several metrics in a single CSV, use ```manager.log_scalars(file_name,values,header,step=None)```.

+Logging a historgram is done exactly the same way ```manager.log_histrogram(name, values, step, bins=1000)``` (remember that histograms are only logged to tensorboard, not as CSV which would be too heavy; hence if tensorboard support is disabled, this will do nothing).

 ### Configurations

 Configurations are a great way to manage all your experiment parameters in one place (a json file or dictionnary).
 ExperimentManager has a dedicated configuration dictionnary for every run in addition to a global configuration dictionnary.
 For hand-designated functions, your manager will inject it's configuration parameters by changing the function's signature (overwriting default values).

 To add a configuration dictionnary, just use ```manager.add_config(dictionnary)``` (json file support coming soon).
-The current run and the general configuration dictionnary will be updated using the input dictionnary.
+The current run or the general configuration dictionnary will be updated using the input dictionnary.
 If a run configuraiton dictionnary has fields in common with the general dictionnary, the run's options will always prevail (within that run only of course!).

 To designate a function that should receive configuration values, add the ```@manager.capture``` decorator.
 You can specify exactly which fields should be injected using the prefixes parameter.
 Here's an example: